-- Modern atmosphere lidars: Due to the use of nanosecond pulse lasers, the range can be determined by the time-of-flight through equation $R = C \cdot t/2$, where C is the light speed in the medium, t is the time-of-flight, and 2 for the round-trip of the photons traveled. - ☐ The ultimate resolution of range determination is limited by the pulse duration time.
-For example, a 5-ns pulse gives 75 cm as the highest resolution for an atmospheric lidar where signals are continuous. - \square Ultimate resolution: $\Delta R = C\Delta t/2$
+- Modern atmosphere lidars: Due to the use of nanosecond pulse lasers, the range can be determined by the time-of-flight through equation $R = C \cdot t/2$, where C is the light speed in the medium, t is the time-of-flight, and 2 for the round-trip of the photons traveled. - ☐ Because atmospheric scatters are distributed sources, i.e., scattered signals are continuous, the ultimate resolution of range determination is limited by the pulse duration time. - \square Ultimate resolution: $\Delta R = C \cdot \Delta t/2$ - ☐ For example, a 5-ns pulse gives 75 cm as the highest resolution for an atmospheric lidar.